melaniewalsh/melaniewalsh.org/_pages/about.md

 - [Responsible Datasets in Context](https://www.responsible-datasets-in-context.com/)
 - [AI for Humanists](https://www.aiforhumanists.com/)

 In my free time, I like to play basketball 🏀, hike ⛰️, and paddle board 🦭.
-I am not the children's book author [Melanie Walsh](https://www.melaniewalshbooks.com/), but our interests seem to be converging.
+I am not the children's book author [Melanie Walsh](https://www.melaniewalshbooks.com/), but, confusingly, our interests seem to be converging.